 Additional funding for Northern Territory Land Councils

-The four Land Councils in the Northern Territory are being supported to allow them to address immediate needs and expenses associated with people returning to homelands, people who may be required to self-isolate and to deal with the remote travel restrictions.
+Funding of $10 million has been provided to the four Land Councils in the Northern Territory to allow them to address immediate infrastructure needs and travel expenses associated with people returning to communities and homelands.

 This may include temporary accommodation if needed to reduce over-crowding, travel assistance, small scale infrastructure and equipment such as generators, portable water tanks or other important items for living on country.